$\mathcal{N}=2$ SYK models with dynamical bosons and fermions: Chaos exponents

-A priori the interaction vertices at $\tau_3$ and $\tau_4$ could be placed at any point on the contour in Figure~\ref{dble comm contour}, and the integrals should be performed over the whole contour.
+A priori the interaction vertices at $\tau_3$ and $\tau_4$ could be placed at any point on the contour in Fig.~\ref{dble comm contour}, and the integrals should be performed over the whole contour.
 However, it turns out that nonzero contributions to the integrals only occur when there is one vertex on each rail.
 This is because if the left rail is free of vertices, the 4-point functions computed by $F \bigl( \tau_3, \tau_4; \frac\beta2 + \epsilon, \pm\epsilon \bigr)$ are equal as $\epsilon\rightarrow 0$, since there is no difference in operator ordering.
 Consequently, the four terms under the integral in \eqref{integral eqn W init} cancel.
 Similarly, if the right rail is free of vertices, the 4-point functions computed by $F \bigl( \tau_3, \tau_4; \frac\beta2 \pm \epsilon, \epsilon \bigr)$ are equal and the same cancellation occurs.
 Moreover, $\tau_3$ must be on the right rail and $\tau_4$ on the left rail, but not the other way around.
-To see this, we first note from \eqref{Kf w conf sub} that the time dependence in every component of the kernels $K^{\rB,\rF}$ is given by a product of 3 conformal 2-point functions: \be K_{\bar A B,\bar C D}(\tau_1,\tau_2;\tau_3,\tau_4) \;\propto\; G^\beta_{s_1}(\tau_{14};\Delta_1,\cE_1) \, G^\beta_{s_2}(\tau_{32};\Delta_2,\cE_2) \, G^\beta_{s_3}(\tau_{34};\Delta_3,\cE_3) \;. \ee Suppose instead that $\tau_3$ is on the left rail.
-Then $\tau_3 = \pm \tilde\epsilon + it_3$ for some $\tilde\epsilon\in (0,\epsilon)$, where the plus/minus sign corresponds to $\tau_3$ being on the right/left side of the rail, respectively.
-Since $G^\beta_{s_2} (\tau_{32}; \Delta_2, \cE_2) = G_{s_2}^\beta( - \frac\beta2 \pm \epsilon + it_{32}; \Delta_2, \cE_2)$ has a smooth limit as $\epsilon\rightarrow 0$, the integrand in \eqref{integral eqn W init} is equal for the two sides of the rail.
-However, the contour in Figure~\ref{dble comm contour} runs from left to right with increasing $\re\tau$, and there is a relative sign in the integration measure $d\tau_3 = \pm i \, dt_3$ between the sides of the rail.
-Hence the contributions from the two sides cancel.
+To see this, we first note that the time dependence in every component of the kernels $K^{\rB,\rF}$ is given by a product of three conformal 2-point functions: